stripecat/datalinks/README.md

 Please go to the main server for PlayIt Live.

 Next up is the requestloader.
 It´s a Powershell script, that will check if there are any files to play and also notify the API that a song have been added to the slot.
 There are two slots, so every hour allows for two requests.
 It´s ill-adviced to try to use more than 2.
-Also it´s not supported, so you will have to program that yourself to make it work.
+Also it´s not supported, so it will need some extra coding to work.

 C:\ezdatalinks\ is the root path.
-Copy the file RequestLoader.ps1 (From folder called "Powershell") to the PIL broadcast-machine under C:\ezdatalinks\, then open it there to edit:
+Copy the file the folder ezdatalinks (From the folder called "Extras") to the PIL broadcast-machine so it becomes C:\ezdatalinks\.

+Now open C:\ezdatalinks\RequestLoader.ps1.

 Make sure $Destination_dir is set to "C:\ezdatalinks\RequestLoader".

-If you haven't run script on this server, execution may be prohibited.
+If you haven't run scripts on this server, execution may be prohibited.
 If so, open a Powershell-prompt in administrative mode and run this command "set-executionpolicy remotesigned".

 Run the script once to create all necessary folders.

-Go to C:\ezdatalinks\request and create a directory called templatefiles under c:\ezdatalinks\request.
-Put a stationid announcing the request under it and call it intreq.mp3.
-I have supplied you with one that you can experiment with, to see that it works.
+Under c:\ezdatalinks\request\templatefiles you will find the file intreq.mp3.
+That is the station id that will play before the requested song.
+Please replace that with your own stationid.
+The one provided is for my station.
+You can experiment with it will testing that everything works.

 The script needs to run once per minute.
 It will the do housekeeping or load the next waiting request.
 At start, it checks the minute.
 If it's 9 or 39 minutes past the hour, it will check with the API to see if there is a request to play.
-If the api responds with pending request, it will create a file in "C:\ezdatalinks\request" called slotx.wav.
-Requests playing a 10 past the hour are bound to "slot1" and those playing at 40 minutes past the hour are called "slot2".
-The file is thus either slot1.wav or slot2.wav.
+If the api responds with pending request, it will create a file in "C:\ezdatalinks\request" called requestx.wav.
+Requests playing a 10 past the hour are bound to "slot1" and those playing at 40 minutes past the hour are called "request2".
+The file is thus either request1.wav or request2.wav.

 ## Make sure the script runs every minute (with Microsoft Task Scheduler)